maibennett/sta235/exampleSite/content/Syllabus/overview/_index.en.md

 #### HOW TO SUCCEED IN THIS COURSE:

-1)	Attend class each week (unless you are not feeling well) and be an active learner.
+1)	Attend class each week and be an active learner.
 If something is unclear, don’t be afraid to ask a question.
-Active participation in class enhances the learning experience for everyone!
+Active participation in class enhances the learning experience for everyone! (and you can also get additional points on participation).

 2)	Slides will be available before each class, so you can use them to follow along.
 These slides, however, are **not self-contained**, so I recommend taking notes of the main concepts to complement your understanding.